Are Seasons Capitalized? The Definitive Answer

 Maybe this all seems a bit unfair.
 After all, days, months and holidays are always capitalized since they are proper nouns:

 I can’t wait for September.

-Do you want to meet for coffee on Monday?
+Do you want to meet for our marketing meeting on Monday?

 Thanksgiving is my favorite holiday.